top of page

 “Old places support a sound, sustainable and vibrant economy that also fulfills deeper human needs of continuity, identity, belonging, and beauty.” - Why Do Old Places Matter

-If you've ever owned a historic building, you know that it takes a lot of blood, sweat, and tears to upkeep.
+If you've ever owned a historic building, you know that along with money, it takes a lot of blood, sweat, and sometimes yes, tears, to upkeep.
 That is why we have been incredibly grateful to take part in SMDP: (Small Cities Development Program) for our 1902 commercial building rehabilitation project.
-This project targets historic downtown area commercial and residential projects.

 General steps within the program are facilitated by CMHP: